ANSSI-FR/chipsec-check/doc/build_chipsec.md

-# USB KEY BUILDING FOR CHIPSEC AND SECUREBOOT CHECKS  v0.1 (04/2019)
+# USB key building for chipsec and secureboot checks
 ```
 A Help to build your own ChipSec and SecureBoot USB keys
 ```

 ## Final USB keys
    - **USB KEY 1** : live Debian distribution to launch **ChipSec** from the computer to analyze